awewsomegamer/Szikra/README.md

 PUSH		V1		  ; Push V1 to the stack
 POP		V1 	   	  ; Pop the last element on the stack into V1

+RDRP		V1, V2		  ; V1 Must be an integer, V2 must be a register, will read from port V1 into register V2
+WRRP		V1, V2		  ; V1 Must be an integer, V2 must be a register, will write to port V1 from register V2

 DB		... <, ...> 	  ; Define (a) value(s)
 DS		"..." <, "...">   ; Define (a) string(s) of ASCII characters